What is TABS Insurance program?

 Exactly how are claims processed?
 What is required of our school’s business office in making claims and processing refunds?
 Are claims processed rapidly?

 We pride ourselves in having our insurance company and its managers to be responsive and efficient, processing unexceptional claims within three days.
-Marsh Captive Solutions hosts a protected portal, through which schools are able to file and follow claims, and track refunds to schools for the settlement of affected student accounts.
+TABS hosts a protected portal, through which schools are able to file and follow claims, and track refunds to schools for the settlement of affected student accounts.
 Schools are able to file claims electronically in under 2 minutes.
 Enrollment data for new premium quotes or premium renewal are collected each fall.
 Prior to the start of school, schools will upload a list of covered student accounts with relevant information for each account.

 Do you have “stop loss” coverage?